10 Best Things to Do in Serifos, Greece (2026 Guide & Local Tips)

 8. Cyclops Throne

-The Throne of Cyclops is a spectacular location at the top of a hill near Kyklopas peninsula.
-The Throne of Cyclops is a square construction of huge boulders that look like a seat.
+The Throne of Cyclops is a spectacular location at the top of a hill near the Kyklopas peninsula.
+The Throne of Cyclops is a square construction of huge boulders that looks like a seat.

 Its main role was both to guard and protect the port of Megalo Livadi (where the ore would be transferred to other places) from enemy attacks.